malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Chance of getting any closer to goal state and thus obtaining any better rewards for current goal
 * Achievability of goal - likelihood of goal being achieved is higher for closer goals

-### Benefit of goal exploration
-Some attention also needs to be given to the selection of a goal with no past observed reward.
-This includes previously seen states that issued no reward and unseen states.
-One benefit of setting a goal is the hope of obtaining controller reward upon reaching that goal.
-A second benefit of setting a goal is to train the agent to follow goals.
-A previously rewardful state provides both those two benefits, however it offers only a potentially very small sample of the set of plausible attainable states.
-Consequently, training the target against those goal states alone may not generalise well.

-To put this in a slightly different way, the value of a rewardless goal is (through training) to reduce uncertainty in the target's ability to reach an arbitrary goal set by the controller.
-The subsequent value is to maximise our future likelihood of being able to reproduce future observations of high reward on so far unseen states.
-Based on lots of observations by the deep learning community, we assume _a priori_ that generalisation will be maximised by training against lots of different goals.

-This is also part of how we can trade off exploration of random rewardless goals vs known rewardfull goals.
-It becomes yet another term in the prediction of the value of a potential goal state.

 ### Measuring success
 How do we tell when the target has achieved the goal set by the controller?
 For that matter, how do we tell when the target is "on course" vs "deviating" away from the goal state?
 Assuming a continuous state space, the target will only ever reach a point close to the goal state, never exactly on it.
 It's going to be hard to know exactly what point is the best point to accept as "success".
 Furthermore, it's impossible to do anything much that's very advanced without a detailed model of the environment and the state space.